 A successful project manager is above all an excellent communicator.
 Developing a strategy is only part of the road to success.
 It’s also important to be present, readily available, and engaged with everyone on the project.
 Understanding the teams’ roles, challenges, and achievements will allow you to set the proper tone of communication for the entire project team; including various partners.
-Here’s our tips and tricks on how to lead and mobilise a project effectively.
+Here’s our tips and tricks on how to lead and mobilize a project effectively.

 Top communication skills and habits used by successful project managers

 Set transparent project expectations